MSF, Doctors Without Borders, MSF activities in Italy

 Between February 2023 and July 2024, in northern Italy, MSF provided medical consultations, referrals, and information about other available services to hundreds of people waiting to cross into France.
 Most of these people were living in precarious conditions in unofficial settlements in the city of Ventimiglia, in the Liguria region.

-MSF volunteers continued to support migrants, asylum seekers, and marginalised people to access medical services in Palermo, Naples, Rome, Turin, and Udine, through dedicated helpdesks.
+MSF volunteers continued to help migrants, asylum seekers, and marginalised people to access medical services in Palermo, Naples, Rome, Turin, Udine, Milan, and Bari, through dedicated helpdesks.

 MSF, Doctors Without Borders, Med Sea, 10 people found dead